Kunstmaan/orbit/README.md

 - Structure views
 - yeoman generator:
     - prompt basic config (project name, litmus, hosting, mailservice)
-- Strip classes from html (except the ones used in media queries)
+- Strip classes from html (except the ones used in media queries), is this still necessary?
 - Use juice to inline css
 - Test with production e-mails
 - Implement Litmus api when it's available